-- Taco Sauce: Use it as a sauce for tacos - once in a while, when I want to tone down the spice for my gochujang cauliflower tacos, I add a raita sauce to it.
+- Use it as a sauce for tacos - once in a while, when I want to tone down the spice for my gochujang cauliflower tacos, I add a raita sauce to it.
 Talk about mixing flavors from all over the world.

-- Marinade: This is something I’ve also done for my carnivorous partner.
+- Use it as a marinade, if you have a meat-lover in your life.
 If you add a few more spices to your liking, you can use this as a marinade for almost anything (salmon, lamb, chicken, etc.)

-- 1 teaspoon salt Adjust to taste
+- 1 teaspoon salt, adjust to taste

-- 1 red onion medium sized
+- 1 red onion, medium

 - 1 teaspoon cumin powder

-- 1/4 cup cilantro finely chopped
+- ¼ cup cilantro, finely chopped

 - Garnish with chopped cilantro and serve chilled!